mstraceyrenee/50-Influential-Artists/README.md

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 I like the nesting concept as it makes it easier to find specific areas of your code when needed.
+I am having a very difficult time understanding arrays and objects.

 3. How would you explain the concept of a variable to someone new to programming?